kmezhoud/biodiversity/README.md

 # Deploy App using Cloud and Shiny Server

-The shiny App can be deployed in any Cloud service like [DigitalOcean](https://www.digitalocean.com/) or As a Docker Image with Ubuntu server.
+The shiny App can be deployed in any Cloud service like [DigitalOcean](https://www.digitalocean.com/) with Ubuntu server.

 ```{bash}
 # connect to the remote server